 We embarked on our first excursion to the interior of Algonquin back in the summer of 2016.
 And while we are camping enthusiasts, this was our first time venturing out into the backcountry overnight.
 Our food, gear, and route had to be meticulously planned beforehand.
 We might have overestimated our abilities (and brought too much wine and beer) but gorgeous weather coupled with an unparalleled view of the pristine backcountry made for such a memorable camping adventure.
 So much so that it has since become an annual summer tradition.

-Our canoeing and camping trips in Algonquin:
+Our canoeing trips in Algonquin:

 - Mink Lake (Access Point #29 – 3 days – visited August 2017 – 4 portages)